A data-based image representation for continuous-time LTI systems: Abstract

 \section{Abstract}

-We derive a numerically stable method to obtain an image representation of an unknown linear system only from data, leveraging a continuous-time version of Willems et al.'s fundamental lemma.
-We propose a data-based representation that, unlike previous approaches, avoids solving differential–algebraic equations and uses derivatives approximated by algebraic differentiators.
-Our image-based formulation significantly reduces the complexity of the data-driven representation by eliminating redundant degrees of freedom and thus reducing the number of unknown quantities to be identified.
+We derive a numerically stable method to compute an image representation of an unknown linear system only from data, leveraging a continuous-time version of Willems et al.'s fundamental lemma.
+To this end, we use derivatives approximated by algebraic differentiators.
+Our novel image representation avoids solving differential-algebraic equations and significantly reduces computational complexity by eliminating redundant degrees of freedom corresponding to the number of unknown quantities to be identified.
 Simulation results confirm the effectiveness of the proposed approach, even in the presence of severe measurement disturbances.